SEARK All Hazards

 6. The employee should immediately notify the Department of Public Safety (DPS) at 870-557-4211 who in turn shall contact the Office of the President or his/her representative at 870-543-5907 or 870-543-5961.

 7. The decision to evacuate a building during a bomb threat is made by the President.
 In the absence of the President the designated representative will make the decision.

 8. Cell phones shall not be use whenever there is a college response to a credible bomb threat or until an all clear has been given by the Incident Commander.

 Definition: Weather conditions that can result in the formation of severe weather and/or dismissal\ Of classes and the closure of the college.

-The Security Office, Vice President’s office and the President’s office monitors hazardous weather conditions with a weather scanner and from bulletins issued by the National Oceanic and Atmospheric Administration (NOAA) and the National Weather Service, Little Rock, Arkansas Weather Forecast Office.
+The Department of Public Safety (DPS), the Provost’s office and the President’s office monitors hazardous weather conditions with a weather scanner and from bulletins issued by the National Oceanic and Atmospheric Administration (NOAA) and the National Weather Service, Little Rock, Arkansas Weather Forecast Office.
 Once it is determined that dangerous conditions exist, the President’s Office or signee will notify the E2Campus administrator of the warning.

 Definition: The observance of a tornado is reported or indicated by radar.

-- The Security Office notifies the President or designee.
+- DPS notifies the President or designee.
 The decision to evacuate can only be made by the President, a designee or a Vice President Officer.
 All person should move away from window and move towards the center of the building.
 Go to the area designated as an EMERGENCY SAFE ZONE.

-- The Security Officers and designated Building Safety Captains will help shelter all persons in campus buildings if a tornado is imminent.
+- DPS and designated Building Safety Captains will help shelter all persons in campus buildings if a tornado is imminent.

 - In the event of a message or announcement to “Shelter in Place” (all personnel must proceed to the building EMERGENCY SAFE ZONE (see figure below).